LouisCE/fandom-challenge/README.md

 - Background images were updated for visual impact and theme immersion.
 - Minor spacing adjustments were made for a more balanced layout on larger screens.

 The final live site follows the overall structure of the wireframes.
 Minor adjustments were made during development to fine-tune the visual flow and improve usability.
+For example, the leaderboard system was a decision I decided to implement halfway through the project, after the wireframes had already been made.

 **Wireframe links:**